 - FOV greater than $500* – $17.50 + 1.5% of the amount over $500

 * Minimum fee is $0.50; maximum fee is $250 (including transactions that use advertising platform).

 Cargoh is a curated marketplace for D.I.Y. designers and artisans.
 And that is pretty much it.
 From all listed sites like Etsy, this one is the most closed one.
 It is strictly curated in terms of “handcraftness” and uniqueness of goods you want to sell on this platform.
 You have to register and submit your application in order to list on Cargoh.
-And your application can be rejected because of your items being not enough unique, or even if there are already more or less similar items listed on this platform.
+Though your application can be rejected because of your items being not enough unique, or even if there are already more or less similar items listed on this platform.
 That`s how strict it is.
 And, by the way, decent-looking photos are also a necessity.

 But the bright side of this is, that it has really active and devoted audience, who know what they are looking for.
-Also guys from Cargoh are doing their best in working with their sellers and buyers as well, so community is also a strong side of this platform.
+Also, guys from Cargoh are doing their best in working with their sellers and buyers as well, so the community is also a strong side of this platform.
 And their pricing will be a pleasant surprise for you too.

 - Strict application rules